parryg666-rgb/ai-founder-orchestration-system/README.md

 ---

-## 📄 License
+## 📌 Project Status

-This project is licensed under the MIT License.
+This project was developed as an academic/group project to demonstrate the application of multi-agent AI systems in startup planning and execution workflows.

 ---